 Several of the plaintiffs – who include two college students who lead campus Democratic organizations, a salesman for a technology firm and an Army veteran who is the project manager for a health insurance company – say Paxton also blocked them for posting about his criminal case.

 Others say Paxton blocked them for criticizing his backing of former President Donald Trump's unfounded claims he lost the November presidential election due to voting fraud.

 Paxton filed a lawsuit with the U.S. Supreme Court in December, challenging the election results of Pennsylvania, Michigan, Wisconsin and Georgia.
 Several other red states joined as plaintiffs.
-The high court quickly dismissed the case, finding Texas not proven it had a “judicially cognizable interest” in the way other states run their elections.
+The high court quickly dismissed the case, finding Texas had not proven it had a "judicially cognizable interest" in the way other states run their elections.

 Unbowed by that loss, Paxton gave a short speech at Trump's infamous "Save America" rally on Jan.
 6 before Trump's supporters stormed the U.S. Capitol.